Help iconSound Mill icon Sound Mill User's Guide Go backTo Table of Contents

 Storage Device Speeds

-Tip Tip - Use a hard drive to store your audio files if possible.
+Tip Tip - Use an SSD or Hard Drive to store your Media Files if possible.
 It's the fastest option available.

-Where you store your audio files can affect how fast they load and start playing.
+Where you store your Media Files can affect how fast they load and start playing.
 Slower devices can introduce a noticable delay.
 Below are typical read speeds for various devices (see Figure 1.).
 Check the hard drive manufacturer's Website for transfer speed specifications on your specific hardware before making a purchase decision.
 Theorical vs real effective speeds can differ greatly.

 Internal Hard drives usually support ATA/66 (66 MB/sec*), Ultra ATA/100 (100 MB/sec), or SATA (150 MB/sec) interfaces.
 Internal hard drives as a general rule are a faster choice than external due to bus transfer limits, but some external drives can be more than adequate depending on the connection type and hard drive characteristics.